Julia-Immer/developer-notes/developer-notes.md

 # Java

+## Static Classes

+A static class can be nested inside another class.
+A static class cannot be an outer class in java, however.
+Static classes can be instantiated without instantiating an object of the top-level class it is nested in.
+Objects of the static class can access all the static methods and variables in the non-static outer class.
+They cannot however access the non-static variables and methods.
+You need an outer-class object to do that.

 ## POJOs

 A "plain old java object", known as a pojo is a simple object class in java and it may or may not follow any standard naming conventions, access methods, or implementation styles.
 The point is that it is a basic java object, plain and simple.